 - Schedule your visit when you are not rushed or under pressure, as this will just add to your stress levels.

-- If the sound of the treatment bothers you, bring your iPod or MP3 player so you can listen to your favourite music.
+- If the sound of the treatment bothers you, bring your phone and headphones so you can listen to your favourite music or podcast.

-- Playing some soft or classical music on your iPod in the waiting room can also help to ease your nerves in advance of your treatment.
+- Playing some soft or classical music on your phone in the waiting room can also help to ease your nerves in advance of your treatment.

 - Visualisation of a beach, clouds or a place that has pleasant associations for you can help take your mind off matters at hand.